Author Archives: HVAC Webmasters

 Heating and cooling maintenance jobs are lucrative in many states.
 The demand for repairs and installations is relatively consistent, though seasonal dips are more pronounced in certain regions.

-The consistency of job availability depends on various factors.
-Climate is certainly one of those factors, though the states with the most heating and cooling jobs may not be the ones you first think about.
+The consistency of job availability depends on various factors, including weather conditions and seasonality.
+The states with the most HVAC jobs might be the two that you would naturally expect.

-California employs 38,370 HVAC technicians and contractors, the highest number in the country.
-Florida had the second-highest number of HVAC employees, with 33,560.
+Florida employs 37,370 HVAC technicians and contractors, the highest number in the country.
+California has the highest number of HVAC employees, with 35,630.

 Those numbers are expected to hold steady, too.
 As a result, the HVAC industry’s job growth is expected to mirror the overall industry growth in the nation.